Matter and forces near physical black holes: TIDAL FORCE CALCULATIONS

 Even when it cannot be asserted that $\dot v$ is a decreasing function of the proper time, $\ddot v$ remains finite.
 As a result, $\dot v$ diverges only if the outgoing timelike geodesic reaches $r_+$ as $\tau\to\infty$.
 However, it implies that $v\to\infty$, contradicting the assumption of finite evaporation time.

-\section{Tidal force calculations}
+\section{TIDAL FORCE CALCULATIONS}

-For a radially moving observer with the four-velocity $u_\mA=(\dot v,\dot r, 0,0)$ the comoving orthogonal tetrad is formed by
+For a radially moving observer with the four-velocity $u_\mA=(\dot v,\dot r, 0,0)$, the comoving orthogonal tetrad is formed by

 For a massive test particle falling through the apparent horizon, a useful approximate expression for the four-velocity $u_\mA$ can be readily obtained.
 We set \be \dot r^2\eqdef -f(v,r)+E^2+r_+'(v)\, g(v,r) , \ee where the function $g(v,r)$ is to be determined.

 For a Schwarzschild black hole, the constant $E$ represents the conserved energy per unit mass, and $g\equiv 0$.
+If the test particle starts from infinity with zero velocity, then $E=1$.

-Expanding in powers of $y\defeq r-r_+$ we have \be f=y/r_+ +\cO(y^2), \ee and assuming \be g=\gamma(v)y+\cO(y^2), \ee for some function $\gamma(v)$, we have \be \dot r=-E+\left(\frac{1}{r_+}-\gamma r'_+\right)\frac{y}{2E}+\cO(y^2). \ee
+Expanding in powers of $y\defeq r-r_+$, we have \be f=y/r_+ +\cO(y^2), \ee and assuming \be g=\gamma(v)y+\cO(y^2), \ee for some function $\gamma(v)$, we have \be \dot r=-E+\left(\frac{1}{r_+}-\gamma r'_+\right)\frac{y}{2E}+\cO(y^2). \ee